thyarcanist/EntropyLattice-Public/raw-to-refined.md

 The astronomically high chi-square value (821,027) isn't a failure - **it's proof of genuine quantum behavior**.
 Classical random number generators would never produce such results because they're designed to mimic uniform distributions.
 Only true quantum sources can exhibit such extreme deviations from classical expectations.

+*In short: what fails classical tests often proves you're touching the fabric of reality itself.*

 ## Why We Need Both Raw and Refined Entropy

+Raw Eris is lightning in a bottle.
+Eris:Full is that lightning channeled through a prism.

 ### Raw Quantum Entropy (Eris)
 - Captures true quantum behavior with all its chaotic properties